erikdubois/LinuxMint181i3/README.md

-# Installing i3 on Linux Mint 18.1 Cinnamon or XFCE or Mate
+# Installing i3 on Linux Mint 18.1 Cinnamon, Xfce, Mate or Debian

 **Remember to set the distro dependent application at the bottom of the config file like file managers.**